-Ask how to solve your problem only if you already know its root cause(s)
+Focus on how you may solve your problem only if you know its root cause(s)

-Formulating your problem with a how is attractive because it forces you, right from the start, to think about potential solutions: you are dedicating yourself to finding the various ways in which you can solve it.
-Soon, you’ll decide which one is the best, implement it, and give yourself a pat on the back.
+Focusing early on on how you may solve your problem is attractive because it forces you, right from the start, to think about potential solutions: You are finding the various alternatives.
+Soon, you’ll decide which one is the best, and implement it.
+Let’s get it done!

-The problem is that much of your effort can be misplaced thinking how if you don’t know the root cause of your problem.
+But the drawback with this approach is that much of your effort can be misplaced if you don’t know the root cause of your problem.

 If your primary motivation is, say, a business meeting, then you’ll probably be most interested in being in London on a specific date and not being tired when you get there.
 Also, price will probably not be too important.
-So while an airliner or a private jet will do, going at it swimming or using a submarine won’t.
-Alternatively, if your goal is to go to London while breaking a world record, using an airliner won’t do but swimming just might.
+So, although an airliner or a private jet will do, going at it swimming or using a submarine won’t.
+Alternatively, if your goal is to go to London to raise awareness on climate change, using an airliner won’t do but swimming just might.

 So, if you don’t know the root causes of your problem, jumping straight to identifying solutions can feel efficient but may end up being counterproductive or downright catastrophic.
 You’re better off diagnosing your problem and using that additional information to ask a better key question, and only then proceeding to finding solutions.

 Chevallier, A. (2016).
 Strategic Thinking in Complex Problem Solving.
 Oxford, UK, Oxford University Press, pp. 45–78.